-Link to The Guideline: Center for Disease Prevention and Control Guideline on the Diagnosis and Management of Mild Traumatic Brain Injury in Children, Jama Pediatrics online September 2018 and CDC's 5 Key Recommendations from the Guideline
+Link to The Guideline: Center for Disease Prevention and Control Guideline on the Diagnoses and Management of Mild Traumatic Brain Injury in Children, JAMA Pediatrics online September 2018 and CDC's five key recommendations from the guideline.
+Newest guideline for physicians.